 - Weight (per pair): 358 g (12.6 oz.)

 Most Versatile: Funn Mamba Clipless/Flat Pedal Set

 What’s more versatile than getting two pedals in one?
-Not much.
-If you’re a rider who might not want to fully commit to a flat pedal setup, this dual-sided option ($110) allows you to easily switch between mountain bike flats and clipless pedals.
+If you’re a rider who might not want to fully commit to a flat pedal setup, this dual-sided option ($115) allows you to easily switch between mountain bike flats and clipless pedals.